LiviaMedeiros/poteto/README.md

 URLs that are normally supported by standard `fetch` are fetched like usual.

+Zero dependencies.
+Can work with Node.js's builtin `fetch` or with user-provided implementation.

 [^RelativeFileURL]: Note that unary `URL` constructor in Node.js resolves these as absolute paths, i.e. `new URL('file:file.txt').href === new URL('file:./file.txt').href === new URL('file:../file.txt').href === 'file:///file.txt'`.
 But if `baseURL` is provided, it's interpreted as relative path.

 [^CWD]: Current Working Directory